phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 If you need to register INI entries for your extension, ``MINIT()`` is the right step to do that.

-If you need to register read-only ``zend_strings`` for further usage, it is time to do so here (with persistent alloc).
+If you need to register read-only :doc:`zend_strings <../internal_types/strings>` for further usage, it is time to do so here (with persistent alloc).

 If you need to allocate objects that well be written to while serving a request, then you'll need to duplicate their memory allocation to a thread-specific pool for the request.
 Remember that you can only write safely to global space